 The Quest to find the Floran Artifact is the first of the five Artifact Quests the player must undertake, after Esther Bright has unlocked the "Scan" mode of the Matter Maniputlator.
 This two-part hunt first involves finding Floran decor items and scanning them, giving Esther data to locate the Artifact's whereabouts.
 Once she has enough data, the player can travel directly to the Ceremonial Hunting Caverns to retrieve it... with a little help.

 Once the Player has retrieved the Artifact, Nuru will set up residence at the Outpost.
-She offers to send the player to the Arena for a series of progressively more challenging duels to the death, with a powerful weapon (and shiny trophies!) to be won.
+They offer to send the player to the Arena for a series of progressively more challenging duels to the death, with a powerful weapon (and shiny trophies!) to be won.

 |A variety of Floran Tenants can be summoned by placing a Colony Deed in a suitably-furnished room.|